Season 1, Episode 0:

 - Oblivious to Love: Fraser himself, who doesn't seem to pick up that Francesca is romantically interested in him.

 - Pilot Movie

-- The alternative was to send him to Russia, but his old boss, who rather liked him, decided to just leave him in Chicago where he had at least made one friend.
+- Reassigned to Antarctica: By the end of the episode, Fraser is not well-liked by his chain of command, and is permanently assigned to Chicago.
+The alternative was to send him to Russia, but his old boss, who rather liked him, decided to just leave him in Chicago where he had at least made one friend.

 - Red Oni, Blue Oni: Fraser's blue to Ray's red.
 Fraser is polite, by-the-book, and generally expects the best of people.
 Ray is rude, works on gut instinct, and expects the worst from people.
 So basically they're Anthropomorphic Personifications of their National Stereotypes.

 - Spotting the Thread: Fraser figures out that the supposed "garment buyer" Ray was undercover talking to when they first met is not who he said he was, as he had a hole in his shoe and someone with that level of prestige wouldn't be caught dead with ratty clothing.

 - Stupid Good: Fraser skirts the line, as he has no problems giving $100 to a man in the Chicago airport who looks like a criminal and gives him a seemingly made-up story about how he needs money to help pay for his daughter's surgery.
 Becomes a Brick Joke when the same man shows up later and repays the money Fraser gave to him.